Dragon1 Standard: Business Process Orientation

 For instance: the intake of a patient.

 TaskA time-bound set of actions that often is or can be carried in one go by one person.
-With tasks, it is important that they are carried out before the deadline.
+With tasks, they must be carried out before the deadline.

 An example of a task is a skilled operation like giving medicine to a patient.